Writing the

 This research project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.
 It’s the first study to analyse cultural engagements with the sleep crisis, namely, the sense that contemporary society is profoundly sleep-deprived.

 “Writing the Sleep Crisis” is led by Dr Diletta De Cristofaro.
-It is currently funded by a Wellcome Trust Research Fellowship in Humanities and Social Science and based at Northumbria University, UK.
-The project also involves collaborations with Politecnico di Milano, Italy, where it was based between September 2021 and August 2022 funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 892459.
+Between 2020-21 and 2022-24, the project was funded by Wellcome (Research Fellowship in Humanities and Social Science) and based at Northumbria University, UK.
+The project also involved collaborations with Politecnico di Milano, Italy, where it was based between September 2021 and August 2022 funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 892459.

 A creative workshop series and art exhibition exploring the lived experience of sleep

-For this project, run in partnership with The Sleep Charity and funded by a Wellcome Trust public engagement grant, members of the public met with researchers and an artist to talk about the impact of sleep issues.
+For this project, run in partnership with The Sleep Charity and funded by a Wellcome Trust public engagement grant (2022-24), members of the public met with researchers and an artist to talk about the impact of sleep issues.
 Together, they discussed ways to increase awareness and improve the wellbeing of people who live with sleep disorders.
-They also produced creative responses about sleep, now collected into an interactive online exhibition.
-You can visit the exhibition on this website and contribute to its development by downloading the toolkits and submitting your responses.
+They also produced creative responses about sleep, collected in an interactive online exhibition open to visitors’ submissions and in physical exhibitions at Newcastle’s City Library (14-28 March 2024) and The Late Shows (May 2025).
+The project also produced three toolkits, offering novel and creative methods that support sleep health and wellbeing – these can be downloaded here.

 Sleep Stories